supahnerdy/supahnerdy.github.io/arch-linux.md

 (todo)

 # Final Words
-Hopefully, you have now installed Arch Linux on your machine and implemented some of the many customizations that it has to offer!
+Hopefully, you have now installed Arch Linux on your machine and implemented some of the many customizations that it has to offer.
 Thank you so much for using this guide!
-Continue to spark your creativity and best of luck in the world of CS :)
+Continue to spark your creativity and best of luck in the world of CS! 🤓

-*(TODO: add final installation desktop image here)*